2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Classical Spin Vorticity Model

-To conclude our discussion of the thermodynamics of the spin vorticity model, we turn finally to the determination of the ground state degeneracy.
-Before doing so numerically, let us see how to construct a set of ground states exponentially large in the system size utilizing the zero-energy star moves (flipping four spins in an all-in or all-out tetrahedron).
-First, setting every $\sigma_i^z = +1$ or $-1$ in \cref{eq:omega_p} demonstrates that the two AIAO configurations satisfy $\omega_p = 0$ on every plaquette, and so are ground states of the spin vorticity model.
-Next, note that in these configurations \emph{every} star is flippable and, in particular, all $L^3$ stars on a single diamond sublattice may be flipped independently.
-This generates $2^{L^3}$ ground states, and therefore gives a lower bound on the ground state entropy per spin of $\cramped{\ln(2)/4\approx 0.173 k_\text{B}}$. \Cref{fig:vorticity_monte_carlo}(e) shows the entropy per spin measured in Monte Carlo as a function of temperature for both NNSI and the spin vorticity model, which is computed by integrating the $\cramped{L=32}$ specific heat data from \cref{fig:vorticity_monte_carlo}(a) (see \cref{apx:specific_heat_entropy} for numerical integration details).
-We find that the zero-point entropy of the spin vorticity model is approximately $0.2055 k_{\text{B}}$ per spin, remarkably close to that of NNSI~\cite{singhCorrectionsPaulingResidual2012}.
-We therefore conclude, based on the extensive ground state entropy, the diffuse paramagnetic correlations, and the pinched singularities in the structure factor, that the spin vorticity model with Ising ($\cramped{N=1}$) spins, \cref{eq:H_vort_spin}, does indeed host a classical spin liquid ground state satisfying the local constraints $\omega_p = 0$, albeit one that coexists with a weak AIAO symmetry breaking.
+To conclude our discussion of the thermodynamics of the spin vorticity model, we turn finally to estimating the ground state degeneracy of the spin vorticity model.
+First, we can construct a set of ground states exponentially large in the system size utilizing the zero-energy star moves (flipping four spins in an all-in or all-out tetrahedron).
+Setting every $\sigma_i^z = +1$ (or $-1$) in \cref{eq:omega_p} demonstrates that the two AIAO configurations satisfy $\omega_p = 0$ on every plaquette and are ground states of the spin vorticity model.
+Next, note that in these configurations \emph{every} star is flippable.
+In particular, all $L^3$ stars on one diamond sublattice may be flipped independently to generate $\smash{2^{L^3}}$ ground states, giving a lower bound on the ground state entropy per spin of $\cramped{k_\text{B}\ln(2)/4\approx 0.173 k_\text{B}}$. \Cref{fig:vorticity_monte_carlo}(e) shows the entropy per spin measured in Monte Carlo as a function of temperature for both NNSI and the spin vorticity model, which is computed by integrating the $\cramped{L=32}$ specific heat data from \cref{fig:vorticity_monte_carlo}(a) (see \cref{apx:specific_heat_entropy} for numerical integration details).
+We find that the zero-point entropy of the spin vorticity model is approximately $0.2055 k_{\text{B}}$ per spin.
+We therefore conclude, based on the extensive ground state entropy, the diffuse paramagnetic correlations, and the pinched singularities in the structure factor, that the pyrochlore spin vorticity model, \cref{eq:H_vort_spin}, does indeed host a classical spin liquid ground state satisfying the local constraints $\omega_p = 0$.